vogonwann/splitcat/README.md

 Head over to [releases](https://github.com/vogonwann/splitcat/releases) and grab the version according to your distro.

 Works on:
-- Desktops ️ 🖥️
-- Laptops 💻️
+- 🖥️ Desktops & Laptops (🐧 & 🪟)
-- Linux Phones 📱
+- 📱 Linux Phones

-Android 🤖 and Windows 🪟 versions are coming soon.
+- 🤖 Android

 ## Splitcat in action: